materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ### propartix_files_creation.py

-This file is pretty unique to SimPARTIX and uses the function that are provided by SimPARTIX to create the start configurations.
-The python engine of SimPARTIX is called ProPARTIX which is the reason for the file name.
+This file is tailored to SimPARTIX and it uses the function that are provided by SimPARTIX to create the start configurations.
+The python engine of SimPARTIX is ProPARTIX which is the reason for the file name.
 This file has the following structure.

 ```python